AndersDeath/diary2/README.md

 # 20 August 2022 - Saturday - Rzhev - Tver

 We are going home today.
 We are sitting in a cafe in Tver.
+Ksushas mother and her husband drove us to Tver.
+The mother had an appointment in medical center.